US stocks move higher with help from Big Tech companies

 Technology stocks were pushing the broader market solidly higher on Thursday, as investors welcomed another reprieve from the volatility in the bond market that has dominated the conversation on Wall Street for the last several weeks.

-Big Tech stocks, which have been hurt this year by rising bond rates, were among the biggest gainers.
-Apple was up 1.5%, Microsoft rose 1.7% and Google's parent company Alphabet was up more than 2%.
+Big Tech stocks, which have been hurt this year by rising bond yields, were among the biggest gainers.
+Apple was up 1.9%, Microsoft rose 2.7% and Google's parent company Alphabet was up more than 2.9%.

 The recent return of stability to the bond market has been reassuring investors after a sudden spike in long-term interest rates over the past month prompted traders to dump tech shares, which started to look expensive after months of gigantic gains.